mikiburgess/MP3-Honey-Bee/README.md

 Additional users and their user stories have been identified and are listed below.
 These have been flagged for future development as they fall outside the scope and requirements for Milestone Project 3.

 <details>

-<summary>Future User Stories<summary>
+<summary>Future User Stories (click to expand)</summary>

 In order to support the design and implementation decisions made during this project additional user stories were considered for three additional users: Site Administrator, Mentor and Site Visitor.
 Additional user stories for the primary intended users, amateur beekeepers, have also been noted.
 The following are outside scope for the first version of this site (as submitted for milestone project 3) but have been identified and noted to both demonstrate how this site will be developed post-MVP and to ensure that design/development decisions are made that will enable further development in future.

 * As a Site Administrator I want to ...
-  1. Maintain the accounts of registered site users.
+  1. Be able to manage the accounts of registered site users.
-  2. Be able to edit roles of registered users.
+  2. View edit history of apiary and beehive edits, in case of audits.

 * As a Beekeeper I'd like to ...
-	1. Have access to guidance regarding completing weekly check record.
+	1. Be able to more effectively track health concerns across my apiaries (FB, Varroa, etc), to facilitate reporting to [BeeBase](https://www.nationalbeeunit.com/).
   2. Be able to export hive records to PDF for printing and sharing with others, such as at local association meetings.
+  3. Be able to review data edit history in case of auditing.
-  3. Create a profile for advertising my work to the local community.
+  4. Create a profile for advertising my work to the local community.
-	4. Add images of my bees, with descriptions, to the site gallery to keep the local community informed about and engaged with my work.
+	5. Add images of my bees, with descriptions, to the site gallery to keep the local community informed about and engaged with my work.

 * As a Mentor I'd like to ...
   1. Be able to view the hive data for each of my mentee's apiaries.